mtuncbilek95/MAGE/README.md

 while the Win32API takes between 1.8 seconds and 2.1 seconds due to the thread priorty.
 We can also see that Platform-specific implementations have better thread performance.
 Since we are working on a game engine and I really care about my performance, I will continue to use platform-specific implementations for IO control units.
 I have not tested the Linux platform performance yet, but I believe if you do not use clang, the performance most probably will be better than the std library.
 But in order to have better control on the path, I will change the parameters that has been used as std::string to std::filesystem::path.
+The tests above has been done with chrono library.

 For those who are curious about my setup:
 - CPU: Intel i7-11800H